AlrightErin27/GameOfThronesAPI-P2/README.md

 1. The first page you see, as a user, is the login page.
 2. At this page you choose to either...

-   A. create a user account, enter in a username, email & password.
+   A. create a user account, enter in a username & password.

    B. login to an already existing account.